 What is yellow discharge, and what could it mean?
 Learn the common causes of yellow discharge and when it is necessary to see your doctor for treatment.
+Normal vaginal discharge is typically thin, clear or white.
+Vaginal discharge during pregnancy that is yellow, green, gray, red or frothy could be a sign of infection and may require medical treatment.
 Read more: What Are Causes of Yellow Discharge and What Does It Mean?
 Article

 Related Disease Conditions